Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations

 Hence, the scale factor $a\left(t,r\right)$ and the energy density of the matter component $\rho\left(t,r\right)$, contained in the field equations~\eqref{subeq:LTB-00-GR-simpler} and \eqref{subeq:LTB-11-GR-simpler}, are defined as:

-in which an overbar denotes background quantities, while the symbol $\delta$ is related to linear perturbation terms.
+Note that the curvature function $K^{2}\left(r\right)$ in the LTB metric \eqref{eq:LTBmetric-GR-simpler} involves radial inhomogeneities, so it can be regarded as a perturbative contribution.
+In other words, even if hereinafter we set the curvature parameter in the FLRW metric as $\bar{k}=0$, it is possible to define a linear curvature pertubation, which is exactly given by the curvature function $K^{2}\left(r\right)$ in the LTB metric, according to the metric decomposition in Eq.~\eqref{eq:metric-decomposition}.
+Thus, in addition to the metric perturbation $\delta a$, we have another perturbed quantity with respect to the background FLRW metric, which is $K^{2}\left(r\right)$.